 - Hair must be of a natural colour.
 It should be no shorter than a Number Two for boys and should not be beyond the collar.
 No facial hair is permitted.
 Hair should be kept tidy and for girls, long hair should be tied back off the face.
 The decision of the Deputy Head of Senior School on matters regarding hairstyles is final.

 - Girls kilts should not be rolled up.

 - Visible jewellery must not exceed a wristwatch for boys or a single pair of stud earrings for girls (which must be removed for PE) and a wristwatch.

-- Nail polish is not permitted and for girls in the Senior School, only light make up is permitted.
+- Nail polish and make up are not permitted for girls in the Senior School.

 - Sixth Form girls may wear light make up, only natural coloured or clear nail polish is permitted and hair colour must be of a natural colour.

 Senior School PE and Games Kit (including Sixth Form)

 All Senior School pupils (including the Sixth Form - boys and girls) are expected to have both the official School PE (white tops) AND Games kit (blue tops) as well as an official 'House' t-shirt, in the relevant 'House' colour with the School logo on.
 Essex House have purple t-shirts, Raleigh House have green t-shirts and Castlemaine House have orange t-shirts.
 The Tacklebag Ltd website lists all the items of PE and games kit that are required including the House t-shirts.
 Gum shields and shin guards are compulsory for all pupils playing hockey and gum shields are compulsory for all pupils playing rugby.
 We currently offer OPRO mouthguard fittings at the start of the Autumn Term.
 Pupils who miss this fitting must source a mouthguard from elsewhere.